 • Base Card Printing Plates

-There will be insert cards and autographed cards to celebrate the 25th anniversary of the classic baseball movie, Major League.
-Aside from commemorative cards, which will have a series of low numbered parallels, actors from the motion picture will sign a limited number of autographs.
-It’s not yet known which stars have contracted to sign, although Tom Berenger (Jack Taylor) and Corbin Bernsen (Roger Dorn) are pictured in promotional literature.
+There are several insert cards and autographed cards to celebrate the 25th anniversary of Major League.
+Aside from commemorative cards, which have a series of low numbered parallels, actors from the motion picture have signed a limited number of autographs.
+The actors who have autographs inside the product include:

-On the Topps Original Autographs, stars will sign copies of a vintage card, which will be sequentially numbered to 10 and include a Topps Originals foil-stamped logo.
-There will also be Triple Autographs and pop culture stars autographs.
+On the Topps Original Autographs, stars will sign copies of a vintage card, which are sequentially numbered to 10 and include a Topps Originals foil-stamped logo.
+There are Triple Autographs and pop culture stars autographs.

-Archives is known for being all over the place with its throwback designs and 2014 will be no exception.
-They’ll be reproducing everything from the 1997 Stadium Club Firebrand die-cut design using past and present players (hobby only), to 1971-72 Topps hockey designs, 1987 Topps All-Star designs with autographs numbered to just 5 and 1969 Topps Deckle minis (also hobby only).
+Archives is known for being all over the place with its throwback designs and 2014 is no exception.
+They’re reproducing everything from the 1997 Stadium Club Firebrand die-cut design using past and present players (hobby only), to 1971-72 Topps hockey designs, 1987 Topps All-Star designs with autographs numbered to just 5 and 1969 Topps Deckle minis (also hobby only).
+Look for autographed Firebrand parallels among the cases.